-- Continue to express a preference for local projects in power solicitations, but don't procure local at the expense of other priorities. - Plan for a portfolio that reduces emissions and maximizes value to RCEA and its customers. - Assess cost and feasibility of achieving 24/7 around-the-clock renewables.
-Some CAC members expressed support for making around-the-clock renewables an explicit RCEA goal. - Seek alternative local renewable power sources to biomass that have no emissions after the current contract expires. - Plan to procure a modest amount of offshore wind depending on price and viability, but not to fill the entire open position with it. - Provide more education to the community regarding RCEA's procurement and resource planning.
+- Continue to express a preference for local projects in power solicitations, but don't procure local at the expense of other priorities. - Plan for a portfolio that reduces emissions and maximizes value to RCEA and its customers. - Assess cost and feasibility of achieving 24/7 around-the-clock renewables. - Seek alternative local renewable power sources to biomass that have no emissions after the current contract expires. - Plan to procure a modest amount of offshore wind depending on price and viability, but not to fill the entire open position with it. - Provide more education to the community regarding RCEA's procurement and resource planning. - b.

-b.
 2024 Integrated Resource Plan